On the same wavelength

 Info: These encounters are exceptional and very rare.
 This moment happened in La Ventana in Baja California Sur in Mexico during a photo workshop with Dive Ninja Expeditions.

 I don’t believe that severe cases of wanderlust – aka chronic wanderlust – can be cured, only treated.
-Let me show you the best ways to do that.
+On this blog, I want to show you how this can best be realised.

 Curious to get to know me better?
-Read more about me here.